 What should I wear?

 Whatever you are comfortable in.
-Bear in mind that set dancing can be energetic at times and you are likely to warm up as the night goes on.
+Bear in mind that set dancing can be energetic at times and you are likely to warm up during the class.

 - Can I try it out first before making a commitment?

 Yes, absolutely.
 There is in fact no commitment needed at all, if you decide it's not for you,

 there is absolutely no obligation whatsoever to stay or return.

 Will there be people of my age there?

 Are there health benefits to dancing?

 First of all, dancing is really great fun and that's why we do it!
 But, as an added bonus, there is lots of evidence that dancing is good for your physcial and